treeman/jonashietala/posts/2020-04-29-my_book_why_cryptocurrencies_is_done.markdown

 ---
-title: "My book 'Why cryptocurrencies?' is done"
+title: "My book 'Why Cryptocurrencies?' is done"
-tags: Cryptocurrency, Why cryptocurrencies?
+tags: Cryptocurrency, Why Cryptocurrencies?
 ---

-My first commit on my book [Why cryptocurrencies?][main] is from Dec 19, 2018, and now about 17 months later and 1006 more commits I'm finally done!
+My first commit on my book [Why Cryptocurrencies?][main] is from Dec 19, 2018, and now about 17 months later and 1006 more commits I'm finally done!

 Well, I'm done with the online version at least.
 I still plan to create an e-book, a PDF and a paperback and who knows how long that will take?
 It would be great to have a physical copy in my hands in 2020, but as I've never done these things before I don't know if that's a realistic expectation or not.
 Especially as I only work on it a little here and there---we did get our second kid in February after all!